clungu/clungu.github.io/_posts/2020-04-24-TEST, TEST, TEST: Optimizing the pooling test strategy.md

 ## TL;DR

+Recently, test pooling [has been suggested](https://aktuelles.uni-frankfurt.de/englisch/pool-testing-of-sars-cov-02-samples-increases-worldwide-test-capacities-many-times-over/) by the Frankfurt Goethe University where you test a group of nasal swabs, all in a single test.
+If the test is negative this means all the samples in the group (pool) were negative, sparing a lot of unnecessary individual tests.

+Unfortunately, the Frankfurt group didn't publish any recommended pool size, so anyone using this approach would make a guess for the pool size and use that, which isn't optimal.

-The best strategy to use for doing a [pooled test on COVID-19](https://aktuelles.uni-frankfurt.de/englisch/pool-testing-of-sars-cov-02-samples-increases-worldwide-test-capacities-many-times-over/) is shown in the table bellow:
+Our simulations show that the best strategy to use for doing a pooled test on COVID-19 varies from context to context, as shown bellow:

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR7yrJtjoDaelqXX1eW9Ef4MjITKuRlAPYf8dEOI2u-s4IDJViDMejy4d_HCBJJuiYdfk2YJIcpmfK2/pubhtml?gid=1693215587&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height="315"></iframe>